Hartley's Additional Continental Regiment: History

 In the firefight that followed, Major Lewis Bush of Hartley's Regiment had his horse killed under him.
 Shortly after mounting a second horse, he was fatally struck by a projectile and fell into the arms of Lieutenant Colonel Adam Hubley of the 10th Pennsylvania.
 Bush was the highest-ranking American officer killed at Brandywine.
 When the British and Hessians threatened to turn both of Wayne's flanks, he withdrew his division 600 yd to a hill while successfully bringing off the brigade artillery.
 Nightfall ended the British pursuit.

 The regiment also was present at the Battle of Paoli on 20 September.
 The Americans were alerted to the night-time attack, and began to retire in marching column.
 However, a cannon broke down, blocking the road and the 2nd and 1st Brigades halted.
 In a bayonet charge, the British routed the 1st Pennsylvania which was covering the retreat and burst among the Americans.
 The 7th Pennsylvania was the rear-most unit with Hartley's immediately ahead of it.
 In the chaos that followed, the British inflicted heavy casualties on their adversaries.
 Hubley admitted that 52 Americans died and total casualties numbered about 300 men, while the British lost only three killed and eight wounded.

 On 4 October 1777, the regiment was in action at Battle of Germantown, still in the 1st Pennsylvania Brigade and Wayne's division.
 Major General John Sullivan's right wing, led by Brigadier General Thomas Conway's brigade bumped into the British 2nd Light Infantry Regiment near Mount Airy at the start of the engagement.
 After the light troops held up Conway's advance near Mount Pleasant, Sullivan committed the 1st and 2nd Maryland Brigades to the right of the Germantown Road and Wayne's division to the left.
 Recalling the Paoli "massacre", the Americans surged forward with shouts of, "Have at the Bloodhounds!
 Revenge Wayne's Affair!"
-With the 1st Brigade on the right and the 2nd Brigade on the left, Wayne's men attacked with a fury, giving no quarter to those light infantrymen who tried to surrender.
+With the 1st Brigade on the right and the 2nd Brigade on the left, Wayne's men attacked with fury, giving no quarter to those light infantrymen who tried to surrender.
 The 2nd Light Infantry put up a stubborn fight but was ultimately routed and the Pennsylvanians captured their camp.